 3. Open up your air vents.

-There’s a common misconception that you can save money by shutting the vents (supply registers) in rooms that aren’t being occupied.
+There’s a common misconception that you can increase your savings by shutting the vents (supply registers) in rooms that aren’t being used.
 Resist the urge to close them all, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can lead to failed blower motors, mold or mildew in your ductwork, damage to the compressor, a cracked heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+This can lead to broken blower motors, mold or mildew in your ductwork, damage to the compressor, a cracked heat exchanger, and other problems.

 4. Does the Furnace Have Electricity?